Saturn5Vfive/mdcrack/README.md

 then you have to put all the hashes into a file and just use it

-if you cant figure out how to use it you honestly dont disserve to use it
+if you cant figure out how to use it you honestly dont
 ## ScreenShots

 ![](example.png "")